Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Like me, my ‘niece by choice’ is also a fan of words.
 At just four years old, Jaz loves to ‘read’ the letters around her, often to the amusement of her family.
 I recently hosted pizza night with her family, and unsurprisingly, Jaz ran straight to the nearest bookshelf upon arrival.
 This time, however, she didn’t want me to tell her a story.
 Instead, she demanded that she read a story to me.

-Lo and behold, she happened to grab The Golden Compass off the shelf, the book where I first encountered my favorite made-up word.
+Lo and behold, she happened to grab The Golden Compass off the shelf.

 An Asian mother and her elementary school aged daughter read a book together at the library.